MakieOrg/Makie.jl/docs/index.md

 The differences between backends are explained in more details under \myreflink{Backends & Output}.

-### Extension Packages
+### Extensions and Resources

-These packages are maintained by third parties.
-If you install them, keep an eye on version conflicts or downgrades as the Makie ecosystem is developing quickly so things break occasionally.
+These packages and sites are maintained by third parties.
+If you install packages, keep an eye on version conflicts or downgrades as the Makie ecosystem is developing quickly so things break occasionally.

 @@box-container
   @@box